Chien Lee: Barnsley F.C.

-In December 2017, Lee acquired English football team Barnsley F.C. with business partner Paul Conway after previous failed attempts to purchase Hull City, Middlesbrough, and Brentford, and became the co-chairman and co-owner of Barnsley.
-Lee was joined by 'Moneyball' pioneer Billy Beane in the acquisition.
-Since taking over at Barnsley, the club adopted a high pressing style of football, began using a data-oriented approach to identify talents, and focused on signing young players.
+In December 2017, Lee acquired English football team Barnsley F.C. with a group of international investors after previous failed attempts to purchase Hull City, Middlesbrough, and Brentford, and became the co-owner of Barnsley.
+Lee was joined by 'Moneyball' pioneer Billy Beane in the acquisition. from 2017 to 2022 during Lee's tenure as co-Chairman, the club experienced two of the most successful seasons in its history: a promotion to the Championship as runners-up in 2018-19, and reaching the Championship play-offs in 2020-21, taking Barnsley to within touching distance of the Premier League. the club adopted a high pressing style of football, began using a data-oriented approach to identify talents, and focused on signing young players.
 Barnsley earns more from player trading than it spends, and is one of the more radical squad-building experiments that English soccer has seen.